-The Latest On Pre/Post Workout Nutrition
+The Latest on Pre/Post Workout Nutrition

-To carry the analogy further, the metabolic window does not stay open indefinitely, so you need to take advantage of the opportunity while it lasts.
+To carry the analogy further.
+The metabolic window does not stay open indefinitely, so you need to take advantage of the opportunity while it lasts.

-"...results indicate that the response of net muscle protein synthesis to consumption of an EAC solution [carb/amino acid drink] immediately before resistance exercise is greater than that when the solution is consumed after exercise, primarily because of an increase in muscle protein synthesis..."
+"...results indicate that the response of net muscle protein synthesis to the consumption of an EAC solution [carb/amino acid drink] immediately before resistance exercise is greater than that when the solution is consumed after exercise, primarily because of an increase in muscle protein synthesis..."

-It is definitely a "hot" topic among sports researchers.
+It is a "hot" topic among sports researchers.
 It is also a topic that seems to create endless speculation and conversation with non-scientists looking to get the most of their time in the gym.
 Everyone wants to hear the latest word, it seems.

-So what is the latest word?
+So, what is the latest word?

 This study also confirmed that these nutrients, taken both before and after training, have a greater effect on lean mass and strength than when taken at other times of the day.
-I do not think that comes as a big surprise to most people "in the know" about such things, but It is good to see it confirmed under controlled conditions
+I do not think that comes as a big surprise to most people "in the know" about such things, but it is good to see it confirmed under controlled conditions.

-The take home lesson is this: if you want to optimize your nutrition to gain muscle mass and strength, It is vital to consume a combination of fast-acting carbs and protein during the workout "window."
+The take-home lesson is this: if you want to optimize your nutrition to gain muscle mass and strength.
+It is vital to consume a combination of fast-acting carbs and protein during the workout "window."

-Here is what I recommend: mix 30-50g of high quality whey with 75-100g of high GI carbs (such as glucose, maltodextrin, etc.,) and 3-5g of creatine monohydrate and drink half immediately before you hit the gym, and the other half immediately following your workout.
+Here is what I recommend: mix 30-50g of high-quality whey with 75-100g of high GI carbs (such as glucose, maltodextrin, etc.) and 3-5g of creatine monohydrate and drink half immediately before you hit the gym, and the other half immediately following your workout.